 "Water quality sampling was conducted in Stockbridge Bowl by MassDEP on 24 August 2005.
-The lake was well oxygenated to a depth of 8.5m (DO \geq 7.6 mg/L) but dropped below 5.0 mg/L at 8.7m.
-The lake was anoxic at depth > 9m (194 of the 384 acres) representing \sim 51% of the lake surface area.
-The integrated depth chlorophyll a sample was low (2.8 mg/m3) as was total phosphorus (0.008 mg/L) near the surface.
+The lake was well oxygenated to a depth of 8.5m (DO ≥7.6 mg/L) but dropped below 5.0 mg/L at 8.7m.
+The lake was anoxic at depth > 9m (194 of the 384 acres) representing ~51% of the lake surface area.
+The integrated depth chlorophyll a sample was low (2.8 mg/m) as was total phosphorus (0.008 mg/L) near the surface.
 The total phosphorus concentration near the anoxic bottom was higher (0.14 mg/L).
-Infestation of M. spicatum was originally identified by DWM biologists in Stockbridge Bowl during the summer of 1997 during a synoptic field survey and again in 2009 as part of the zebra mussel Phase I Assessment in Berkshire County.
-N. minor was also reported in the 2009 survey.
-Additionally, there is a report of P. crispus in the USGS Non-Indigenous Aquatic Species database, but this needs confirmation.
+Infestation of M. spicatum [Eurasian watermilfoil] was originally identified by Division of Watershed Management (DWM) biologists in Stockbridge Bowl during the summer of 1997 during a synoptic field survey and again in 2009 as part of the zebra mussel Phase I Assessment in Berkshire County.
+N. minor [water lily] was also reported in the 2009 survey.
+Additionally, there is a report of P. crispus [ curly-leaf pondweed] the USGS Non-Indigenous Aquatic Species database, but this needs confirmation.
 The Aquatic Life Use for Stockbridge Bowl is assessed as Not Supporting.
-The M. spicatum impairment is being carried forward and because of the oxygen depletion at depth comprising more than 10% of the lake surface area a dissolved oxygen impairment is being added.
-An Alert is being identified due to a potential new infestation of P. crispus."
+The M. spicatum [Eurasian watermilfoil] impairment is being carried forward and because of the oxygen depletion at depth comprising more than 10% of the lake surface area a dissolved oxygen impairment is being added.
+An Alert is being identified due to a potential new infestation of P. crispus. [curly-leaf pondweed]"